Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 * [Boostrap](https://embed.plnkr.co/plunk/LpJLnT) Used also for animating the footer social icons

-* Can Sucullu (Mentor): My mentor Can Sucullu helped with advising on what was needed for this website
+* Precious (Mentor): My mentor Precious helped with advising on what was needed for this website and encouraged me throughout the building process.

-* Cormac (Tutor Support): Cormac helped with explaining and structuring bootrap columns when I had an overflow issue, the use of the chrome extension Unicorn Revealer was great.
+* (Tutor Support): Cormac helped with explaining and structuring bootrap columns when I had an overflow issue, the use of the chrome extension Unicorn Revealer was great.

 ### Content

 * All content was written by the developer.
 Content was taken from my other sites which I also wrote.
 These are www.paulprenderville.ie and www.limerickdj.com

 ### Media